Military Malpractice Birth Injuries

 If your child suffered a birth injury while you were in the care of the military medical system, you should speak to a lawyer immediately.
 Birth injuries can leave a child with lifelong health and developmental problems.
 Treating these injuries can be extremely costly over the long term.

-A military medical malpractice attorney from Bertram Law Group can help you pursue any compensation you deserve for your child’s injuries.
+A birth injury military medical malpractice attorney from Bertram Law Group can help you pursue any compensation you deserve for your child’s injuries.
 Our firm only handles medical malpractice cases, giving us experience and skills that many other personal injury firms don’t have.
 Our lawyers also have worked in the healthcare field prior to joining our firm, and we have a former critical care nurse on staff to help you.

 With our resources, we can help you hold the people and institutions responsible for your child’s birth injury accountable for their negligent actions.
 Get your free and confidential initial case review with a Washington, D.C. military hospital birth injury lawyer today by calling us or visiting our contact page.